footkol/time_series_ml_prediction/README.md

 ## Instructions on how to run the Jupyter notebooks

 All preprocessing, exploratory data analysis (EDA), feature engineering, model training, and prediction of target variables were carried out in Jupyter notebooks.
-The process follows a specific sequence: the first notebook is 'merging_data.ipynb', followed by 'eda.ipynb', and then the 'model.ipynb' notebook.
+The notebooks should be reviewed in a particular sequential order:
+1. 'merging_data.ipynb'
+2. 'eda.ipynb'
+3. 'model.ipynb'

+The first one covers merging datasets into a single file, the second focuses on EDA, and the third contains data preprocessing and model training.
+This ensures a structured workflow where each following step builds on the previous one.

 All three notebooks are stored in the notebooks folder.

-This ensures a structured workflow where each step builds on the previous one.

-All EDA analysis, model selection thought process, and model evaluation are covered in the Jupyter notebooks.
+All EDA analysis, model selection thought process and model evaluation are covered in the Jupyter notebooks.
 These steps ensure a comprehensive workflow, from data exploration and feature engineering to choosing the best models and evaluating their performance, all organized within the notebooks for clarity and reproducibility.

 ## Instructions on how to run the solution